The Ancient Americas: migrations, contacts and Atlantis

 4. Transpacific contacts

-Massive cultural transfers between Asia and the Americas seem to have taken place, particularly from the beginning of the 1st millennium BC until the end of the 1st millennium AD.
+Massive cultural transfers between Asia and the Americas seem to have taken place, particularly from the beginning of the 1st millennium BCE until the end of the 1st millennium CE.
 Patrick Huyghe says that these transfers involved ‘everything from art styles and motifs to calendars, from counting devices to board games, to plants, papermaking and more ...
 A mere list of the parallels would take several pages.’
 These cultural items tended to make their first appearance in the New World along the west coast of the Americas, from Alaska to Peru.

 At the very least, there must have been numerous occasional voyages from Asia to the New World ...
 Many of the visitors came from Southeast Asian countries, including India, Cambodia, Thailand, Malaysia, Indonesia, and Java, mostly in the modern era, but the earliest, and perhaps major donor, seems to have been China.1

-According to Gavin Menzies, Admiral Zheng He landed with a flotilla of Chinese ships along the Pacific coast of North America in 1421.1 But it appears he was merely the latest in a long line of Chinese voyagers who crossed the Pacific, and that such journeys go back to at least the early 3rd millennium BC.
+According to Gavin Menzies, Admiral Zheng He landed with a flotilla of Chinese ships along the Pacific coast of North America in 1421.1 But it appears he was merely the latest in a long line of Chinese voyagers who crossed the Pacific, and that such journeys go back to at least the early 3rd millennium BCE.
 While Chinese scholars are at least open to the possibility of transpacific voyages from their country, North American archaeologists are rather less enthusiastic.

-According to the Chinese book Shan Hai Ching (Classic of the Mountains and Rivers), written in 2208 BC, two surveyors named Ta-Chang and Shu-Hai were sent off to explore the world around 4300 years ago in the reign of Emperor Yao.
-Although the story is usually dismissed as fiction, which parts of it undoubtedly are, some of the information in the Shan Hai Ching and displayed on ancient Chinese maps seems to deal with places, features, and fauna specific to the American continent.
+According to the Chinese book Shan Hai Ching (Classic of the Mountains and Rivers), written in 2208 BCE, two surveyors named Ta-Chang and Shu-Hai were sent off to explore the world around 4300 years ago in the reign of Emperor Yao.
+Although the story is usually dismissed as fiction, which parts of it undoubtedly are, some of the information in the Shan Hai Ching and displayed on ancient Chinese maps seems to deal with places, features and fauna specific to the American continent.
 One such map indicates that the earth is 84,000 li (45,060 km) in each direction, as compared with the actual mean circumference of 40,041 km.2

-By the 3rd century BC, the Chinese were building oceangoing merchant vessels up to 80 feet long and weighing up to 60 tons.
-According to the Shih Chi chronicle, in 219 BC, during the reign of Emperor Shih Huang, a fleet of ships, led by Captain Tzu Fu, left China for Fu Sang, a far-off land to the east, also known as the Isle of the Immortals.
+By the 3rd century BCE, the Chinese were building oceangoing merchant vessels up to 80 feet long and weighing up to 60 tons.
+According to the Shih Chi chronicle, in 219 BCE, during the reign of Emperor Shih Huang, a fleet of ships, led by Captain Tzu Fu, left China for Fu Sang, a far-off land to the east, also known as the Isle of the Immortals.
 The purpose was to bring back the legendary ling chih mushrooms for the ailing emperor.
 Fu Sang was a name sometimes applied to the west coast of North America, but in this case it seems to have referred to southern Mexico.
 The Chinese colony that was established there had a major influence on Mayan civilization (see section 5).3

 The 1st millennium saw a great deal of activity on the seas of the Far East.
-By the late Han dynasty (202 BC - 220 AD), the Chinese had four-masted oceangoing vessels that could carry up to 70 people and 260 tons of cargo.
-According to the Chu I Chuan (Record of the Barbarians), Hui-Shen, a Buddhist monk, left China in 458 AD and travelled across the Pacific Ocean to Fu Sang.
+By the late Han dynasty (202 BCE - 220 CE), the Chinese had four-masted oceangoing vessels that could carry up to 70 people and 260 tons of cargo.
+According to the Chu I Chuan (Record of the Barbarians), Hui-Shen, a Buddhist monk, left China in 458 CE and travelled across the Pacific Ocean to Fu Sang.
 He remained there for 40 years, observing the country, its peoples and customs, its flora and fauna, and evangelizing for the Buddha, and finally returned to China at the end of the century.
 The Chinese treat his account as history, and much of it has been corroborated.
 The monk probably sailed across the North Pacific by way of the Kuril and Aleutian islands, then down the coasts of Alaska and California, until he finally landed on the shores of Mexico.4

 Zheng He’s fleet brought Ming influences to the Americas in the early 15th century.
 The 15th-century Selden Codex from Mixtec Mexico, which turned up in China, may be a relic from Ming overseas trade.
 A bronze bowl from the Sacramento River Valley in California and a bronze disc from the east coast both have Chinese inscriptions from the time of the 5th Ming emperor.
 The Inca ruler Tupac Yupanqui (1471-93) claimed to have sailed with a fleet across the Pacific to the East Indies on a round trip – the sort of voyage the Mings were making in the 15th century.
 At the time of the conquest in 1532, the Spaniards reported that Inca Atahualpa wore silk tunics, which may point to a Chinese connection.
 A pile of undated Chinese bronze religious artefacts and some Ming coins have turned up on Indian reservations in the American Northwest.
 Incan jars with Chinese writing have been found, and yin/yang petroglyphs have been discovered in southern California and Peruvian graffiti, but are impossible to date.
 Florida is clearly shown on the second Ming map, and a Florentine explorer subsequently reported finding orange and almond orchards growing in the Carolinas north of Florida – both are Asian plants.
 The Spaniards found vast orchards of lemons and pomegranates growing in Peru – these too are Asian domesticates.5

 Chinese anchor stones were dredged up from the bottom of San Francisco Bay more than 100 years ago.
 Chinese coins and bronze Buddhist religious relics traded or given as gifts by passing mariners have been dug up all along west coast of the Americas.
 In 1882, a miner in British Columbia found 30 Chinese coins 25 feet below the surface.
-They are thought to have been produced during the reign of Emperor Huungt around 2637 BC.6
+They are thought to have been produced during the reign of Emperor Huungt around 2637 BCE.6

 The Cherokee rose, Rosa laevigata, is native to China but was found growing wild in the deep south of America by the first European explorers.
 The rose of China, Hibiscus rosa sinensis, was first found in Asia and thought to be native to China, but it actually originated in America.
-The Chinese claimed to have exported the flower to Persia around 200 BC, and said they got the flower from Namviet, a region made up of northern Vietnam and southern China.
+The Chinese claimed to have exported the flower to Persia around 200 BCE, and said they got the flower from Namviet, a region made up of northern Vietnam and southern China.
 Namviet mariners say they acquired the flower long ago from a great land across the sea, ‘beneath the eastern horizon’.7

-Apart from Norse claims of landfall in Newfoundland around 1000 AD, the only other claim that mainstream science has shown some sympathy towards is a visit to Ecuador by a boatload of Japanese over 5500 years ago.1 Pottery appeared suddenly in the stone-age culture of the Valdivians around 3600 BC.
+Apart from Norse claims of landfall in Newfoundland around 1000 CE, the only other claim that mainstream science has shown some sympathy towards is a visit to Ecuador by a boatload of Japanese over 5500 years ago.1 Pottery appeared suddenly in the stone-age culture of the Valdivians around 3600 BCE.
 It was a fully formed technology with an elaborate range of decorative techniques.
 The decorations changed over the next 2000 years, but became simpler rather than more complex.
 The pottery shows little or no connection with any earlier American pottery style, but is strikingly similar to that produced by the Jomon culture on the southernmost Japanese island of Kyushu during the same period.
 The number of stylistic similarities rules out independent invention.

 Even older pottery sherds have been unearthed below the Valdivia level.
 This San Pedro pottery, as it is called, falls within the range of variation of the Valdivia pottery and may have been made by the same potters.
-Excavations on the north coast of Columbia unearthed pottery sherds dated to 3800 BC.
+Excavations on the north coast of Columbia unearthed pottery sherds dated to 3800 BCE.
 These, too, share traits with the Jomon period pottery, but resemble pottery found on Honshu, the largest Japanese island.